 Surgery Center or Hospital

 No hospital stay is required.
 Most patients go home on the day of the procedure.
-Sutures are usually removed between 2-4 weeks after surgery.
-You will be able to return to non-strenuous work approximately 2-4 weeks post-op.
+Sutures are usually removed between 2-to-4 weeks after surgery.
+Walking is encouraged immediately after surgery.
+You will be able to return to non-strenuous work approximately 10-14 days post-op.
 Scars will flatten and fade between 3 months and 2 years after surgery.

 You are encouraged to walk around as much as possible to help reduce the risk of DVT and thromboembolism.